If you’re hitting the weights regularly but neglecting your leg workouts, I want to warn you of what is to come…

 4. Romanian Deadlift

-The Romanian deadlift, or RDL, is one of my favorite exercises for isolating the muscles of the hamstring.
+The Romanian deadlift, or RDL, is one of my favorite exercises for targeting the muscles of the hamstring.

 Here’s how it works: